-The name is a bit deceptive; this tree is valued for its appearance rather than its ability to produce fruit.
-Japanese blueberry trees (Elaeocarpus decipiens) are a versatile decorative tree able to serve as an accent or as an entire privacy row.
-It does indeed produce small blue berries, but they are unfortunately inedible for humans.
+The name is a bit deceptive; this tree is valued for its appearance rather than its ability to produce blueberries.
+Japanese blueberry trees (Elaeocarpus decipiens) are a versatile decorative tree able to serve both as a landscape accent or as an entire privacy row.
+It does indeed produce small blueberries, but they are actually inedible for humans.

-The Japanese blueberry and other trees of the genus Elaeocarpus have a long history in east Asia and other subtropical areas dating back millenia.
-Elaeocarpus are closely tied to the belief that Shiva, a Hindu god, went into a deep meditation for 1,000 years.
-Shiva cried tears of compassion that came to earth as blue Elaeocarpus fruits.
+The Japanese blueberry and other trees of the genus Elaeocarpus have a long history in east Asia and other subtropical areas dating back millennia.
+Elaeocarpus are closely tied to Hindu religion, specifically to Shiva, a Hindu god.
+Legend goes that Shiva went into a deep meditation for 1,000 years, and when the god cried tears of compassion, they came to earth as blue Elaeocarpus fruits.

 The tree made its way to the United States thanks to Walt Disney’s landscape designer, Morgan “Bill” Evans.
 He designed outdoor spaces for many Hollywood film stars from the 1930s onward before being hired by Disney.
-He introduced the United States to many exotic species to meet the international design and fantasy styles of Disney’s parks in addition to creating tropical landscapes for California film royalty.
+He brought in many exotic species to meet Disney’s parks design and fantasy style, in addition to creating tropical landscapes for California film royalty.